motleystate/dabeplech/docs/index.rst

-..
-BioAPI

 Welcome to BioAPI's documentation!
 ==================================

-BioAPI is a modern, light library to perform requests to different bioinformatics APIs with Python 3.6+.
+BioAPI is a modern and light library to perform requests to different bioinformatics APIs with Python 3.6+.

-The main focusses are:
+The key features of the library are the following:

 - **Accessible**: Designed to be easy to use.
-- **Open**: Easy to contribute to and  .
+- **Open**: Easy to contribute to and add modules to deal with your own API.
 - **Standards-based**: Based on OpenAPI, the open standards for APIs.

 Quickstart